aammd/MS_computational_ecology_opinion/compecol.md

 We fully concur, because these techniques usually make the most of existing data [@hale09ued].
-Reaching a point where these methods are routinely used by ecologists will require a shift in our culture: quantitative training is perceived as inadequate [@barr14lqt], and most graduate programs do not train ecology students in contemporary statistics [@touc16mcs].
+Reaching a point where these methods are routinely used by ecologists will require a shift in our culture: quantitative training is currently perceived as inadequate [@barr14lqt], and most graduate programs do not train ecology students in contemporary statistics [@touc16mcs].

 Ultimately, any additional data collection has its scope limited by financial, human, and temporal constraints --- or in other words, we need to chose what to